steveworld/search/search-mr/README.md

                          getting/setting/etc...  '/foo/bar'  would  result
                          in operations being run  on '/solr/foo/bar' (from the server perspective).

+                         If --solr-home-dir  is  not  specified,  the Solr home  directory  for   the   collection  will  be downloaded from this ZooKeeper ensemble.
   --shards INTEGER       Number of output shards to generate.

 Go live arguments: